kayulu/springBootClass/15-spring-boot-AOP/notes.md

 # JoinPoint
 A JoinPoint represents a point during the execution of a program, typically the execution of a method being executed.
 It provides information about the method being executed, including its signature, arguments, and the target object on which the metod is invoked.
+JoinPoint objects are created for every method invokation that matches a pointcut expression.